Fonyuygita/Fonyuygita/README.md

 # Hi there! 👋

-I'm [Your Name], a passionate web developer with expertise in machine learning and a love for frontend development. 🚀 I enjoy creating stunning and functional websites using JavaScript, TypeScript, and a range of popular frameworks and technologies. 💻
+I'm Fonyuy Gita😁, a passionate web developer with expertise in machine learning and a love for frontend development. 🚀 I enjoy creating stunning and functional websites using JavaScript, TypeScript, and a range of popular frameworks and technologies. 💻

 ## Skills and Technologies 🛠️